-It's what's inside that counts, and these product usually deliver—if they did not, I'd have no patience for them.
-But I also want good value, and I am not completely convinced that a lipstick, which is so heavy it could be used as a doorstop, is worth the extra $30 over my preferred price point for a lipstick.
-And yet I once swore I would never spend more than $25 on a single lipstick.
+Ultimately, it's what's inside that counts.
+If any product doesn't deliver, I have no patience for it.
+I want good value, whatever the cost, and I am not convinced that a lipstick, which is so heavy it could be used as a paperweight, is worth an extra $30.
+I remember when I swore I would never spend more than $25 on a single lipstick.

-Throw into the mix the fact that drugstore products have improved, at least in texture, some of which make excellent substitutions for higher-end products.
+Drugstore products have made leaps and bounds the last decade.
+In fact there are several that I prefer over their costlier countarparts.
 As my friend says, she could "walk into a metro drugstore anywhere ... and buy a whole 'face', including cleanser/moisturizer, and feel well turned out."

 I know what she means.
 A few months ago, I watched an online video that used Rimmel Glam'Eyes Mono Eye Shadow in Spicy Bronze ($3.22), so I decided to try it, and I was completely unprepared for the outstanding quality.
-The buttery, silken texture reminded me of old-school Stila (before the reformulation, and a product I no longer buy).
-All this at just over $3, and the packaging wasn't even unattractive.
+The buttery, silken texture rivaled old-school Stila (before the reformulation) and Dior singles.
+At just over $3, even the and packaging was unobjectionable.